-2.1 The Plan being Screened is the Trafford Council Civic Quarter Area Action Plan (2021).
+2.1 The Plan being Screened is the Trafford Council Civic Quarter Area Action Plan 2021 and proposed modifications to the Plan as provided in June 2022.

 The Plan refers to a key area of central Trafford, close to Manchester and Salford City Centre.
 The development of the Civic Quarter area has been a long-standing regeneration priority for Trafford Council.
 Its strategic location provides an opportunity that can act as a catalyst for the regeneration and renewal of not only the Civic Quarter but also the wider northern Trafford area, building on the area's existing unique opportunities, including the two world renowned sporting institutions of Manchester United Football Club (MUFC) and Lancashire Cricket Club (LCC) and the Town Hall.